jedisct1/libsodium-doc/secret-key_cryptography/aead.md

 ## Additional data

 These functions accept an optional, arbitrary long "additional data" parameter.
-These data are not present in the ciphertext, but are mixed in the computation of the authentication tag.
+This data is not present in the ciphertext, but are mixed in the computation of the authentication tag.

 A typical use for these data is to authenticate version numbers, timestamps or